PlanetaryRobotics/IrisRoverPackage/Apps/FlightSoftware/Radio/README.md

 ## Notes
 ### **Globally Unique Procedure Names Required**
-It appears that there's a bug in this version of `BGScript` where procedures will act as if they're exported even if it isn't listed as `export`.
-That is, if multiple files all have a local procedure with the same name, only the first one defined will be called.
-What's worse is that this happens silently, without any compiler warning, etc. **To be safe, all procedure names should be globally unique (not defined ANYWHERE else in the program).**
+It appears that there's a bug in this version of `BGScript` where `procedure`s will act as if they're exported even if it isn't listed as `export`.
+That is, if multiple files all have a local `procedure` with the same name, only the first one defined will be called.
+What's worse is that this happens silently, without any compiler warning, etc. **To be safe, all `procedure` names should be globally unique (not defined ANYWHERE else in the program).** NOTE: it does not appear as though this issue exists for variables, just `procedure`s.
-- This was discovered because there were multiple `procedure`s named `handle_failure` in different `bgs` files but the first one defined would always be called, even if it was `handle_failure()` wasn't `export`ed and the calling was happening in a different `bgs` file with its own `handle_failure()` `procedure`.
+- This was discovered because there were multiple `procedure`s named `handle_failure()` in different `bgs` files but the first one defined would always be called, even if it wasn't `export`ed and the calling was happening in a different `bgs` file with its own `handle_failure()` `procedure`.

 ## Critical Docs
 Critical reference documents can be found in `docs`.
 Notably, these include examples and more detailed (visual) instructions on things like building and flashing.